bouchnita/FSParser/README.md

 ## Usage
 1. Clone the repository.
-2. Run the script using `python FSParser.py` with any desired command line arguments.
+2. Run the script using `python FSParser.py` (check --help for further infos).
 3. Follow the instructions provided by the script.

 Example usage: